CollinDewey/terascripting/content/articles/light-switch-thermostat/light-switch-thermostat.md

 This gave me a pretty promising result for the time.
 Unfortunately there were a few issues with the project.

-<video style="max-height:40vh" controls preload="none" poster="LightSwitch9.jpg" alt="Video of 3D printed mount and two servos flicking a light switch on and off"><source src="LightSwitch9.webm"></video>
+<video style="max-height:40vh; aspect-ratio: 1280 / 750;" controls preload="none" poster="LightSwitch9.jpg" alt="Video of 3D printed mount and two servos flicking a light switch on and off"><source src="LightSwitch9.webm"></video>

 ---
 # Problems